 Jungle meets ocean as the lush forests of the Sierra Madre mountain range descend to meet the Pacific at Bahía de Banderas (Bay of Flags), or Banderas Bay.
 Diverse in its terrain, culture and architecture, the Puerto Vallarta region, also known as Costa Vallarta, encompasses the entire Banderas Bay area and 40 miles of coastline.

 Beaches in Puerto Vallarta can be sandy or rocky, and each has its own distinct beauty.
 Bucerias Beach is ideal for families, with a lengthy stretch of golden sand and a gradual sand shelf — although the surf can be rough.
 Local Vallartans, especially families, frequent Playa Destiladeras.
-Sunday is a busy day at this wide sandy beach, and many enjoy fresh seafood at any of the oceanfront palapa-shaded restaurants.
-Mismaloya Beach may look familiar to you – “Night of the Iguana” was filmed here in 1963, and subsequently, Puerto Vallarta became known an international tourist destination.
+Sunday is a busy day at this wide sandy beach, and many people enjoy fresh seafood at any of the oceanfront palapa-shaded restaurants.
+Mismaloya Beach may look familiar — Night of the Iguana was filmed here in 1963, sparking Puerto Vallarta’s rise as an international tourist destination.

 A sea tour in the off-season can also be fun.
 Take a day trip aboard the pirate ship Marigalante — kids can play as pirates while parents get to relax and enjoy “pirate punch” on the boat.

 Local tour companies offer a variety of nature excursions.
-Waterfall horseback rides are a favorite and older kids will love gliding through the jungle on a zip-line canopy tour.
-4-year-olds can swim with dolphins and sea lions, or help baby sea turtles out to sea.
-We don’t have a specific tour company to recommend, however, the concierge desk at any of our recommended hotels can suggest reliable options.
+Waterfall horseback rides are a favorite, and older kids will love gliding through the jungle on a zipline canopy tour.
+Kids as young as 4 can swim with dolphins and sea lions or help baby sea turtles out to sea.
+Some companies and resorts also offer the chance to snorkel with sea lions and interact closely with these playful creatures in their natural ocean habitat.